vanzasetia/single-page-design-portfolio/README.md

 When, I said using it, I meant to use the `Ctrl` + `C` and then `Ctrl` + `V`.

-Now, I wanted to use it, and faced an issue.
+Now, I wanted to use it to create a slider, and faced an issue.

+You know, when I said using it, I meant [TRUNCATED].

 I did not want to use the default buttons that are provided by the A11Y Slider.
 I wanted to use custom buttons.
 The documentation said that `prevArrow` and `nextArrow` accept `Node` or `NodeList` data types.
 I did not know `Node` or `NodeList`—I only knew how to use Node.js by installing packages.